 Creativity is a necessary quality of entrepreneurship.
 Harnessing it, feeding it and growing it, will only make your business better.

 Creativity is expressed in the way you do things.
-That’s why, I always strive to make the learning experiences I produce – such as the Free to Create program – fun!
+That’s why, I always strive to make the learning experiences I produce – such as the SHINE program – fun!
 To incorporate unorthodox ways of looking at and working on things.

 Creativity sparks creativity.

 How can you take this thought into your business?
 On a strategic level but also on a day-to-day basis?
 I’ll be sharing some recommendations so stay tuned.